MagmaRager35-1/The-Burningyai-ALPHA/README.md

 Tsukigiri: Lightning-fast attacks, also recieved a damage buff.
 100% shieldbreaker.
 Is now overpowered, but way too simple to use.

+### I've got a new stylish icon for ya!
+Check it at PSP's main menu.

 ### v0.02: These setskills are lost in time and space.
 Peerless Deer;
 Peerless Bovine;